 Through the Gateway Program, WES can reliably validate and assess the education of individuals displaced by political unrest, conflict, and natural disasters even when verifiable documents are not available.
-The WES Gateway Program provides eligible participants with a high-quality credential evaluation report that can be accepted and recognized by employers, higher education institutions, and regulatory bodies throughout Canada.
+The WES Gateway Program provides eligible participants with a high-quality credential evaluation report that can be accepted and recognized by employers, higher education institutions, and regulatory bodies throughout the U.S.

-USING THE

-WES Credential Evaluation Report for Credential Recognition
+USING THE WES Credential Evaluation Report for Credential Recognition

-For an internationally-educated professional, recognition of their academic credentials is the springboard for pursuing suitable employment, further education, and licensing in Canada.
+For an internationally-educated professional, recognition of their academic credentials is the springboard for pursuing suitable employment, further education, and licensing in the U.S.

-WES has appended the applicant's documents to the report in case an applicant's claims and related documents are subject to additional scrutiny before a recognition decision is made.
+To facilitate recognition, WES has appended the applicant's documents to the report in case an applicant's claims and related documents are subject to additional scrutiny before a recognition decision is made.
 Institutions can employ a range of methods of verification and further assessment to reduce risk and make an informed decision.
 The same approach can be used by employers to make hiring decisions if there are academic requirements for a job.